wassname/scrape_r_rational/data/cache2/5jkcbp.md

 > 	The still fighter can arrest his movement in various ways, allowing him to fall from any height without injury, to prevent knockback, and so on.
 They have the power of perfect immobility.
 At the highest levels, they are nearly invincible, because they can stop the movement of their flesh when it would be bludgeoned or pierced.
 > * **Revision mage**
 > 	Revision mages are amazingly powerful, capable of nearly any act of restoration short of undoing death.
 They can walk into a castle that has been knocked down to its foundation and reverse the tumble of stones to the ground.
 Their healing is second to none, as they can unbreak bones and cause blood to pump back into the body.
 In combat they can reverse the motions of their opponents, trapping them in place as though in amber.
 The revision mages are rare and, to anyone with common sense, terrifying.
->

->> **u/ZeroNihilist** [+4] *
+>> **u/ZeroNihilist** [+4]  (15 hours later)
 >>
 >> Riffing on the idea of the Tarot Mage:
+>>
 >> It could be cool to have a deckbuilding aspect to this.
 To make it more unique than just RNG over a normal mage's spell slots, you could have the more powerful cards require specific sorts of experiences to attain.
 E.g. Death could require reaching the brink of death (negative HP or failed saving throws, depending on edition).
+>>
 >> Once obtained, these powerful cards could be swapped out with the regular ones at a rate of level/4 per long rest.
 There may have to be an additional limit on their quantity (like `wisdom mod + level/2`), or you could require them to be balanced with negatives or something.
+>>
 >> You could also do stuff with other tarot symbolism, like whether a card is drawn upright or inverted or drawn with the left or right hand.
 All of that greatly increases the complexity of the class in the design process, but it may help to create a sense of player agency or make for a more awesome opponent in an NPC.
+>>
 >> "With his left hand, the mage draws a card from his deck.
 He shows it to you, smiling; it is a skeletal horseman, Death.
 The card turns to smoke and flies in a cloud to choke you.
 Make a constitution saving throw."
->>

->>> **u/alexanderwales** [+3]  *Time flies like an arrow**
+>>> **u/alexanderwales** [+3]  *Time flies like an arrow* (a day later)
 >>>
 >>> I was thinking that I'll probably pick up an actual tarot deck and use a tarot mage as a boss, mostly because I love to DM with props.
 (And the tarot deck would probably become a magic item with remnants of power to be used by the PCs once the tarot mage was defeated.)
+>>>
 >>> The big design problem is that you'd be increasing variability, which is usually a bad thing for a class and has to be compensated for with variability reduction or increased power.
 That's not really a problem for an NPC, because you can cheat more, but as a PC class ...
 I'd want to introduce "cheats" like dealing from the bottom of the deck, being able to see the next card, or something like that.
+>>>
 >>> I really like the idea of incorporating all the weird stuff that's used in tarot readings to make the cards themselves more variable.
->>>

->>>> **u/ZeroNihilist** [+1] *
+>>>> **u/ZeroNihilist** [+1]  (a day later)
 >>>>
 >>>> That's a fair point.
 It could work as a separate deck that requires expending some resource or engineering a particular situation to use.
 The downside there is that it might reduce the thematic appeal of the class.
->>>>

->> **u/GlueBoy** [+2]  *anti-skub**
+>> **u/GlueBoy** [+2]  *anti-skub* (9 hours later)
 >>
 >> >R9K mage
+>>
 >> Reminds me of [Nico Minoru](https://en.wikipedia.org/wiki/Nico_Minoru#Spellcasting) from Runaways.

+>> **u/Gurkenglas** [+2]  (14 hours later)
 >>

->> **u/Gurkenglas** [+2] *
->>
 >> Where do the R9K mage's spells come from in- and out of universe?
 A combinatorially astronomical but finite space of combinations of a toolbox, with a mental warning if a spell would be globally used a second time?
 How many different fireballs are there?
->>

->>> **u/alexanderwales** [+1]  *Time flies like an arrow**
+>>> **u/alexanderwales** [+1]  *Time flies like an arrow* (a day later)
 >>>
 >>> Well for *fireball*, there would be hundreds of millions.
 Changes to color, range, power, the path it takes through the air, the shape of its explosion ... but while there might be hundreds of millions available, there have also been millions of *fireball*s cast over the years, using most of the easy and simple variants up.
+>>>
 >>> In-universe, it comes from some god-tier artifact, a mystical tome that contains every spell and spell variant that might ever be cast, which get crossed off one by one as they're used.
 Out of universe, the spells are variants of those found in the player's handbook with both flavorful and minor mechanical changes whose uniqueness is determined by die-rolls modified by how creative and powerful the variants are.
+>>>
 >>> (There would obviously need to be constraints on what "unique" means, because if you can use two spells that are 0.00000001% different from each other there's not really a point to the class/idea.)
->>>

->>>> **u/Gurkenglas** [+1] *
+>>>> **u/Gurkenglas** [+1]  (a day later)
 >>>>
 >>>> ([You don't need to add a god-tier artifact to the ingame description.](http://lesswrong.com/lw/jp/occams_razor/))
->>>>

->>>>> **u/alexanderwales** [+2]  *Time flies like an arrow**
+>>>>> **u/alexanderwales** [+2]  *Time flies like an arrow* (a day later)
 >>>>>
 >>>>> But *flavorwise* (and to some extent plotwise) it means a lot of things, like there's an order dedicated to keeping the artifact, and people who might try to steal it, or people who would alter it, or consequences if it should ever dip below half full, or things like that.
 It becomes a real thing that can be visited and interacted with.
->>>>>

->> **u/MaxDougwell** [+2] *
+>> **u/MaxDougwell** [+2]  (17 hours later)
 >>
 >> Tarot card class sounds like fun to play, but the level of randomness it introduces could be a bit much for the player.
 Perhaps if the spells themselves removed the element of chance normally present in DnD, maybe having their numbers set at the card's creation?
 This'll allow the spells to be used to a greater degree of tactical precision then is normally possible in the game.
+>>
 >> Poisoned fighter sounds more like a race then a class.
 Or just NPC flavour.
 What is the mechanical difference between a special class who can poison their weapons after drinking poison, and any other class who can poison their blades without drinking poison?
 Also lots of things in DnD are immune to poison.
 Maybe it could work as a broader "chemical" fighter using combat stimulants and potions to gain an edge.
+>>
 >> Multi-level Mage is hilarious and I can see so many problems with it as a player class, but if you think you can balance it with everyone else it could be a fun and novel charisma-focused spellcaster.
 Also it will result in the Pyramid Mage attempting diplomacy at every opportunity and building convoluted social skill leveling schemes for their recruits.
+>>
 >> R9K I don't really see working well.
 Or maybe I don't understand it.
 The best way I can see to do the idea is allowing them to cast any spell in the entire Player's Handbook that they're the appropriate level for, and making sure that the player understands the whole system well enough to pace their spellcasting appropriately for their XP gains.
 The "other R9K mages count against your spell limits" part seems like an arbitrary limitation that's a bunch of extra work for everyone involved.
+>>
 >> Out of Body looks interesting.
 Lots of ways to implement it.
 Might want to limit it to short range though, to avoid having to come up with convoluted means of threatening them.
 Easy to have it be really fragile or basically unstoppable.
 I'd implement it as a gradient: The greater distance from/time spent/powers used in astral combat, the less control and protection for the main body.
 Overextend and they risk being cut down, play defensively and they risk seeing the battle turn against them.
+>>
 >> Linking class looks like flavour for an NPC.
 I've seem some psionic powers that did the things this does, but a class that unevenly denies other classes their individuality isn't something I'd recommend implementing.
 Or just go the whole way and make the players a hive-mind to start with.
+>>
 >> Feng Shui class is an interesting idea.
 It's…basically a subtle spellcaster?
 I'd suggest looking into the psionics stuff, it has a bunch of more subtle/mental powers that could work with this class.
+>>
 >> Passion Mages sound like Wilders, but more fun to play. it also sounds like Wild Magic, which someone else mentioned.
+>>
 >> Offbeat Elemental Mages.
 I like all of these.
 The Salt Mage should be overpowered as hell and claim a disproportionate amount of the XP.
 Whenever another player yells at him or cries, he heals 1D10 HP.
+>>
 >> Velocity Fighter is something I'd like to play, I love mobility-focused classes and there aren't nearly enough of them.
+>>
 >> Still fighter could serve as an interesting puzzle boss too.
 A PC Still Fighter would clearly be the party meatshield.
+>>
 >> Revision Mage.
 Good concept, interesting powers, Wizard-with-time-speciality is fun.
 Not sure why they can't reverse death at higher levels though?
 Everybody else can.
->>

->>> **u/alexanderwales** [+2]  *Time flies like an arrow**
+>>> **u/alexanderwales** [+2]  *Time flies like an arrow* (a day later)
 >>>
 >>> R9K gets access to arbitrary amounts of spells, sometimes through flavor tweaks and other times through mechanical tweaks.
 There would be some kind of abstraction layer to determine whether a spell variation has been used before.
 So *ideally* you get things like "*fireball*, but it's blue, and becomes a cone at the point of detonation, and curves to the right, and etc." with each modification of the base spell increasing or decreasing the, I don't know, Spellcraft DC or something.
 (The uniqlomancer of course has a bunch of variations prepared ahead of time, and has some level of coordination with other uniqlomancers to ensure that they're all exploring unique spellspace.
 Hence conflicts, which I like.)
+>>>
 >>> Poisoned fighter wouldn't be immune to poison.
 So they'd take their 1d6 DEX damage from terinav root, but they would get some kind of benefit from it, like a 1d6 boost to STR or something.
 At higher levels they would increase or decrease die sizes; 1d4 DEX hit with a 1d8 STR boost maybe.
 Most of the benefit comes from these "chemical pathways".
 (You'd be barred from the class if you were immune to poison.)
 (Obviously there's an issue with cost, since D&D poisons are really expensive.)
+>>>
 >>> Revision mage can't undo death mostly because I liked the idea of a high-level revision mage coming to a city that had been wracked by storm, unshattering all the windows, uncollapsing all the ruined shops, causing splintered wood to knit back together.
 All the limp bodies are restored as they go through their motions in reverse, until the people are sitting at their tables uneating food ... and then when the spell ends, they're still dead, so there's a perfect scene that looks as though they all died of natural causes at the same time.
 (Conceptually, this is because they don't have access to the soul.
 Probably never a PC class.
 Hooks include needing to escort a revision mage or attempting to track one that's turned to murders that can be accomplished without leaving evidence.)
->>>

->>>> **u/MaxDougwell** [+1] *
+>>>> **u/MaxDougwell** [+1]  (2 days later)
 >>>>
 >>>> I just don't know, I see the appeal flavour-wise, but it sounds like the Uniqlomancer has several downsides (failure chance vs. extra preparations, conflicts with other Uniqlomancers), but it's only upside is easier access to niche spells, which isn't a great trade-off.
+>>>>
 >>>> Ah, I like that better.
 Sacrificing HP/attributes temporarily for other benefits.
+>>>>
 >>>> Revision Mages could do some fun things.
 Reversing their injuries as they happen, erasing recent memories, "pausing" things by constantly reversing them over a tiny time-span, re-use one-use items…
->>>>

->> **u/mg115ca** [+2] *
+>> **u/mg115ca** [+2]  (a day later)
 >>
 >> I'm always a big fan of anything that includes whole new concepts for classes (as opposed to "mechanically identical to X, but flavor wise they're a Y").
 I'm just going to go through each one and say my ideas, or mention a related thing you might want to get ideas from (most if not all of these might be your source of ideas for the class in the first place, but I'm going to include them anyway just in case they aren't).
+>>
 >> * **Tarot card class**
 >> [The Tarocchi](https://www.reddit.com/r/UnearthedArcana/comments/4zwfrl/the_tarocchi_a_playing_cardbased_magic_class/)
 >> * **Poisoned fighter**